zareismail/nova-wizard/README.md

     }
 ```

-Now; your resource automaticaly display wizard form to you.
+Now; your source automatically displays wizard form to you.

 ## Storing

-By default, each step, storing in the session, if you want store data into database after a specific step
+By default; each step stores in the session. if you want to store data into the database after a specific step you
-you should use `Checkpoint` method. checkpoint step will store in `DB` and after it all steps will be store in `DB`
+should call the `Checkpoint` method on that step. now, checkpoint step and all steps after it will be store in the `DB`.

 ## Ignore Wizard On Update

-if wnat use wizard form just on creation; your resource should implement the `Zareismail\NovaWizard\Contracts\IgnoreUpdateWizard` interface.
+For ignoring `wizard-form` on the update page, your resource should implement the `Zareismail\NovaWizard\Contracts\IgnoreUpdateWizard` interface.